feldtsen/pointy-dit212/SDD.md

 ## 2. System architecture
 The general architecture of the application is rather simple.
-No external servers or databases is used -- the game is all run locally on the machine of the user.
+No external servers or databases used -- the game is all run locally on the machine of the user.

 OpenJFX is used for the graphical end of the game, reading keyboard input, and handling sound.
-OpenJFX also manages the runnable application itself, which means a javaFX `Application` class is created to launch the game.
+OpenJFX also manages the runnable application itself, which means a JavaFX `Application` class is created to launch the game.

 Persistent data storage is all handled locally by an external JSON-parser.
 More can be read below (4.
 Persistent Data Storage).

-When the application is started, the JavaFX Application loads a game window controller using an FXML loader.
+When the application starts, the JavaFX Application loads a game window controller and initializes the `MainWindow` (the container for all graphical elements).
 This game window controller then creates a new `Game` object, a game loop, and launches the game.
-At this point, all stored levels, user progress, and score, is read from disk, enabling the player to keep playing from where they last left of.
+At this point, all stored levels, user progress, and the score is read from disk, enabling the player to keep playing from where they last left off.

-The player is prompted by a menu which controls the level settings, the starting and stopping of the game itself, and displaying score and other progress indicators.
+The player is prompted by a menu that controls the level settings, the starting and stopping of the game itself, and displaying the score and other progress indicators.
 When the player starts the game, it will run until they stop it themselves, or until the game is finished.

 When the player exits the application, all progress is stored locally.
 The same process is reapplied when the game is opened anew.